Over time, the worth of a piece of real estate will go up and down.

 But, of course, in real estate there is always a certain amount of risk.

 When your home appreciates you have a more valuable asset to borrow against, and you'll see a greater profit when you sell.

-Property values in Clearwater go up and down for various reasons, so how will you be sure what you're investing in today won't depreciate the day after you close?
+Property values in Clearwater change for a variety of reasons, so how will you know what you're purchasing presently won't depreciate the day after you close?

-These items play a part.
+All these play a part.